11 Preregistration

 8 | Other.
 Anything else you would like to preregister (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned). |

-One approach to preregistration is to write a protocol document that specifies the study rationale, aims or hypotheses, methods, and analysis plan, and register that document.4 Open Science Framework also has a collection of dedicated preregistration templates that you can use if you prefer.
+One approach to preregistration is to write a protocol document that specifies the study rationale, aims or hypotheses, methods, and analysis plan, and register that document.4 OSF also has a collection of dedicated preregistration templates that you can use if you prefer.
 An outline of such a template is shown in table 11.1.
 These templates are often tailored to the needs of particular types of research.
-For example, there are templates for general quantitative psychology research (“PRP-QUANT”; Bosnjak et al. 2022), cognitive modeling (Crüwell and Evans 2021), and secondary data analysis (Akker et al. 2019).
-The OSF interface may change, but currently this guide provides a set of steps to create a preregistration.
+For example, there are templates for general quantitative psychology research (“PRP-QUANT”; Bosnjak et al. 2022), cognitive modeling (Crüwell and Evans 2021), and secondary data analysis (Akker et al. 2019).5

 4 You can think of a study protocol as a bit like a research paper without a results and discussion section (here’s an example from one of our own studies: https://osf.io/2cnkq).